goodbarber/androidengine_gbrecyclerindicator/README.md

-# GBRecyclerIndicator
+# Android - GBRecyclerIndicator

+This library is used in the Android native engine of GoodBarber.
-This is a GoodBarber library to handle Android RecyclerViews items removing boilerplate code and also to automatically manage the different types of elements on the List.
+It handles Android RecyclerViews items removing boilerplate code and automatically manage the different types of elements on the List.

 ## Getting Started